-An insulating material’s resistance to conductive heat flow is measured or rated in terms of its thermal resistance, or R-value; the higher the R-value, the greater the effectiveness of the insulation.
-The R-value depends on the type of insulation, its thickness, and its density.
-When calculating the R-value of a multi-layered installation, add the R-values of the individual layers.
-Installing more insulation generally increases R-value.
+An insulating material’s resistance to conductive heat flow is measured or rated in terms of its thermal resistance, or R-value (defined as ft²·°F·hr/BTU; or square feet · degrees Fahrenheit · hour/BTU; or area · temperature difference · time/heat loss); the higher the R-value, the greater the effectiveness of the insulation.
+The R-value depends on the type of material, its thickness, and its density.
+Some types of insulation will have different R-values for the same thickness due to differences in density, and some will even increase in R-value per inch as the total thickness increases.
+Again, always consult the manufacturer's data sheets for the R-value of the actual product being used.
+Calculating the R-value of an assembly with different materials is usually as simple as adding the R-values of the individual layers.

-1. General: Insulation R-Value: a handy and extensive R-value chart that covers almost all insulation and other building materials is available toward the end of the R-value (insulation) Wikipedia page.
+1. General: Insulation R-Value: Here's a handy insulation R-value table that covers most types of building insulation and a few other building materials.
 You should, of course, see the manufacturer-provided technical data sheet for the R-value of specific products.

-2. Polyisocyanurate Insulation: this page, "LTTR/QualityMark", at the website of PIMA (Polyisocyanurate Insulation Manufacturers Association), discusses Long Term Thermal Resistance (LTTR), the ASTM standards underlying the R-values for polyisocyanurate insulation, and provides R-values at various thicknesses for polyiso, which increases in R-value per inch as total thickness of the installation increases.
+6. Polyisocyanurate Insulation: this page, "LTTR/QualityMark", at the website of PIMA (Polyisocyanurate Insulation Manufacturers Association), discusses Long Term Thermal Resistance (LTTR), the ASTM standards underlying the R-values for polyisocyanurate insulation, and provides R-values for various thicknesses of polyiso, which increases in R-value per inch as total thickness of the installation increases.